ulaval/modul-components/doc/gitflow.md

 ```

 ### Merge back the release branch into develop (pull request needed)
+Follow the same procedure as a standard PR.
+You don't need to assigned a milestone to this PR though.

 ### Post-publishing stuff
 - Close Github milestone and open a new one
+- Publish release notes if needed
 - Release Jira version, ensure all tickets are closed, open a new version
-- Publish release notes if needed
+- Link the Guthub release notes to the Jira release